-Income from investment properties amounts to DKK 3.5m against DKK 1.8m in 2019.
-A shift in tenants affected a one-time cost that decreased income in 2019.
-Interest income etc. for the year amounts to DKK 5.4m compared to DKK 7.2m in 2019.
-As in 2019, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
+Income from investment properties amounts to DKK 3.7m against DKK 3.5m in 2020.
+The improvement is driven by a slight decrease in costs in 2021.

+Interest income etc. for the year amounts to DKK 3.8m compared to DKK 5.4m in 2020.
+As in 2020, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
-ERV Nordic is relatively sensitive to the development of prices of bonds and exchange rates, etc. The company has had a net loss in connection with realised and unrealised gains & losses of bonds, bond-based unit trusts and exchange rates of a total of DKK 3.3m against a loss of DKK 9.2m in 2019.
-The improvement compared to last year is mainly due to a lower loss in relation to unrealised value write-down of bonds.

-Interest expenses amount to DKK 0.1m in 2020 compared to DKK 0.3m in 2019.

-Administrative expenses related to investments amounts to DKK 0.6m, which is same level as last year.
-These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesllschaft Aktiengeselschaft) that is our appointed investment asset manager.
+ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net loss in connection with realised and unrealised gains & losses of bonds, bondbased unit trusts and exchange rates of a total of DKK 1.8m against a loss of DKK 3.3m in 2020.
+The improvement compared to last year is mainly due to less loss in connection with unrealised value write-down of bonds.
+Interest expenses amount to DKK 0.2m in 2021 compared to DKK 0.1m in 2020.
+Administrative expenses related DKK investments amounts to 0.7mcompared to DKK 0.6m in 2020.
+These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft